AdobeDocs/experience-manager-65.pt-BR/help/forms/using/displaying-user-avatar.md

 ---
-title: Exibição do avatar do usuário
+title: Exibir o avatar do usuário
 seo-title: Displaying the user avatar
 description: Como personalizar o espaço de trabalho do AEM Forms para exibir a imagem de um usuário conectado.
 seo-description: How to customize the AEM Forms workspace to display the image of a logged-in user.